Orbifolds and orbibundles in complex hyperbolic geometry: Orbibundles and the Euler number

-\begin{defi} An orbibundle $\zeta:M \to B$ with fiber $\RR^k$ is a {\bf real vector orbibundle of rank~$k$}~if: \begin{itemize} \item every fiber of $\zeta$ is a real vector space, \item for each orbifold chart $\phi:\BB^n/\Gamma \to D$, following the notation in diagram \eqref{definition orbibundle}, the map $a(h,x)$ is a linear isomorphism; for each $u \in \BB^n/\Gamma$, the map $\Psi:\mathrm{pr}_1^{-1}(u) \to \zeta^{-1}(D)$ is an $\RR$-linear isomorphism. \end{itemize} \end{defi} Complex vector orbibundles are defined analogously.
+Therefore, $M$ is an orbifold. \begin{defi} An orbibundle $\zeta:M \to B$ with fiber $\RR^k$ is a {\bf real vector orbibundle of rank~$k$}~if: \begin{itemize} \item every fiber of $\zeta$ over a regular point is a real vector space, \item for each orbifold chart $\phi:\BB^n/\Gamma \to D$, following the notation in diagram \eqref{definition orbibundle}, the map $a(h,x)$ is a linear isomorphism; \item for each regular point $u \in \BB^n/\Gamma$, the map $\Psi:\mathrm{pr}_1^{-1}(u) \to \zeta^{-1}(\phi(u))$ is an $\RR$-linear isomorphism. \end{itemize} \end{defi} Complex vector orbibundles are defined analogously.
 Furthermore, we say $M \to B$ is an {\bf oriented vector orbibundle} if removing the singular points of $B$ we obtain an oriented vector bundle.